awsdocs/amazon-transcribe-developer-guide/doc_source/security_iam_service-with-iam.md

 To see a list of Amazon Transcribe actions, see [Actions Defined by Amazon Transcribe](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazontranscribe.html#amazontranscribe-actions-as-permissions) in the *IAM User Guide*\.

+**Note**
+You can also control access to your resources using tags\.
+For information on tag\-based access control, see [Controlling access to AWS resources using tags](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_tags.html)\.

 ### Resources<a name="security_iam_service-with-iam-id-based-policies-resources"></a>